 It was imperative to prioritize because, with several hundred accounts, I couldn’t execute a plan for each of them (this is possible now with new sales outreach technologies).

 Step four: Group A is the place to start.
 For each account within Group A I did a white-space analysis to determine what products they should buy from us but haven’t along with any recurring revenue I should expect.
-This gave me my Total Available Market (TAM) for Group A.
+This gave me my Total Addressable Market (TAM) for Group A.

 Step five: Begin finding the right buyer contacts and mapping out the political landscape using a sales intelligence platform.